mackeni/uk-gilt-tax-analyser/replit.md

-# UK Gilt Tax Efficiency Analyzer
+# UK Gilt Tax Efficiency Analyser

 ## Overview

-This is a Streamlit web application designed to help UK additional rate taxpayers (45% tax band) analyze the tax efficiency of UK gilt investments compared to savings accounts.
-The application provides tools to calculate after-tax yields, compare investment options, and visualize tax implications for high-rate taxpayers.
+This is a Streamlit web application designed to help UK additional rate taxpayers (45% tax band) analyse the tax efficiency of UK gilt investments compared to savings accounts.
+The application provides tools to calculate after-tax yields, compare investment options, and visualise tax implications for high-rate taxpayers.

 ## User Preferences